wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

     4. Click the **Databases** tab.
 You can search and apply filters to efficiently find a database.
     5. Click on the database you want to connect to.
     6. To create the connection, follow these steps:

         1. Enter a name and description.
         2. Under **Environment Configuration**, select credentials for each environment.

+            !!! note
+                 By default, the selected database is applied to all environments.
+To use different databases for specific environments, select the appropriate database and provide the corresponding credentials for each environment.

         3. Click **Create**.

     This creates the connection and displays the database connection details for each environment, along with an inline guide on how to use the connection in your component.